Generic name: sulfur hexafluoride [ SUL-fur-HEX-a-FLOR-ide ]

 a light-headed feeling, like you might pass out;

 severe headache, blurred vision, pounding in your neck or ears; or

 slow heart rate, a weak pulse, weak or shallow breathing.

 pain or warmth where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Lumason?

-Other drugs may interact with sulfur hexafluoride, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Lumason, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Lumason (sulfur hexafluoride)

 - Check interactions